 HAZARDOUS WASTE.
-AT YOUR DOOR is a service paid by your coupon.
-To schedule pickup of aerosol cans, electronics (TV, computer, DVD player, cell phone), small appliances, lamps, vacuum cleaner, paint (up to 5 gallons), fluorescent light bulbs (straight or coiled), batteries, thermometers and other products with mercury, call 1-800-449-7587.
+For Walnut Creek residents, AT YOUR DOOR is a service paid by your coupon.
+To schedule pickup of aerosol cans, electronics (TV, computer, DVD player, cell phone), small appliances, lamps, vacuum cleaner, paint (up to 5 gallons), (NO other liquids), fluorescent light bulbs (straight or coiled), batteries, thermometers and other products with mercury, call 1-800-449-7587.

 HAZARDOUS WASTE, CONTINUED.
 Automotive products, gardening chemicals, household cleaners, solvents, ammunition, fireworks, unused matches, tires, propane cylinders (less than 5 gallons) and smoke detectors must be taken to our county’s HOUSEHOLD HAZARDOUS WASTE COLLECTION FACILITY (4797 Imhoff Pl, Martinez), Monday to Saturday, 9AM-4PM.
-Photo ID required.
+Proof of

 MATTRESSES & BOX SPRINGS: Bay Area Recycle, (925) 465-5576, will remove for a fee.

 MEDICAL EQUIPMENT.
 John Muir Clinic, Goodwill and others accept everything from hospital beds to walking canes.
 RACORSE NETWORK in Oakland, (510) 251-2273, both accepts and gives them to the uninsured or disadvantaged.